Decode-AI-By-Sanjeev/Decode-AiML/Section 02 - Decode DSA with Python A2Z/README.md

 We're on a mission to build the world's most structured and industry-relevant AI course — crafted to help you crack interviews at MAANG and top startups.
 And the best part?
 It's 100% FREE!

-## Section 0 - Getting Started
+## Section 0 - Decode DSA with Python A2Z

-Welcome to the series - **Getting Started**.
+Welcome to the series - **Decode DSA with Python A2Z**.
 We're laying the foundation for a focused, streamlined, and highly relevant course—designed to help you crack top AI roles at MAANG and leading startups.
 And the best part?
 It's absolutely FREE!

 ## 📚 Table of Content